 - Sharing your experiences with others in a similar situation can often help.
 You might like to look at the Support Group section which shows some of our upcoming Support Groups and events.

 - Carers have a legal right to an assessment of their own needs if you are looking after a relative or friend who cannot manage without your help.
 Your carers assessment is your opportunity to let the local social services department know about the things that could make caring easier for you.

-Keeping well yourself can be very difficult because of the stress and physical demands of caring, but it is so important for your own mental and bodily health as well as to help you maintain your emotional and physical strength to cope and carry on.
+Keeping well yourself can be difficult because of the stress and physical demands of caring, but it is so important for your own mental and physical health as well as to help you maintain your emotional and physical strength to cope and carry on.
 We have listed a few suggestions to help you keep well:

 - Eat well – a healthy well balanced diet will help keep your energy levels up

 - Stay fit – at least a little fresh air and exercise every day

 - Relax – read, ring a friend, listen to some music – some time for you

 - Training – look for local courses, e.g. lifting and handling techniques

 - Have a break – even a short break from caring will make a big difference to how you feel and your energy levels

 - Holidays – We have a Travelling and MSA factsheet that you can read and download – it has information about how to prepare for a trip and insurance companies that we know have covered MSA in the past.